SebKrantz/collapse/README.md

-# collapse R Package: Advanced and Fast Data Transformation
+# *collapse*: Advanced and Fast Data Transformation in R

 *collapse* is a C/C++ based package for data manipulation in R. It's aims are